 Prior to enrolling in an independent study course, the student must complete an Independent Study Contract.
-The approval of the instructor, advisor, Department Chair and the Dean is required.
+The approval of the instructor, advisor, and Department Chair is required.
 The course instructor must submit a syllabus with the form.
 The completed form and syllabus are then submitted to the Office of the Registrar, where students will receive registration information.